Get E-Book

 // file:///Users/dev/project/src/config.json

-One more: import.meta is module-specific.
-Each module gets its own import.meta object with its own url, filename, and dirname.
-You can't access another module's import.meta from outside.
-The object is created by V8 during module instantiation and populated by Node through a host-defined callback (HostInitializeImportMeta in the spec).
-Node's implementation sets the URL-based properties at this point, before the module's code runs.
+The object is also module-specific.
+Each module gets its own import.meta with metadata derived from that module's URL.
+Another module cannot read it from the outside.
+The object is created during instantiation and populated by Node through the host-defined HostInitializeImportMeta callback before the module's code runs.

 Strict Mode, Scoping, and Other Differences

-typeof works normally. eval() works in strict mode. new Function() creates functions in the global scope, not the module scope.
-These are all consequences of strict mode semantics, applying to any strict-mode code.
+Other strict-mode rules apply normally. typeof works normally. eval() runs under strict-mode semantics. new Function() creates functions in the global scope, not in the surrounding module scope.

 import config from './config.json' with { type: 'json' };